ThomasSilloway/Godot-Mod-Framework-Isometric-2D-Game-Starter/ai_coding_prompts/2024-03-05_01-player-movement-and-anims/spec.md

         - walk000 - the walking up animation
         - walk090 - the walking right animation
         - walk180 - the walking down animation
+      TODO: This was not specific enough
  - There are no animations for walking left, so we need to flip the sprite
- - The controls should be WASD and Arrow keys including diagonal movement
+ - The controls should be WASD and Arrow keys including diagonal movement - TODO: This was not specific enough
  - The tilemap is 400x200 and moving a player 1 tile directly down results in x=0, y=200
- - Don't try to open the godot editor
+ - Don't try to open the godot editor to test or verify or for any reason

 ##Tasks (Aka Prompts)